Trigger types

 - Can’t do (read-only connections): mark messages as read, move messages, delete messages

-- Can do with Read + modify (only if you picked it at connection setup): mark as read, move/label — never delete
+- Can do with Read + modify (only if you picked it at connection setup): mark as read, move/label, but never delete

 - Doesn’t store: full message bodies.
 Bodies and attachments are passed into the workflow execution and retained per the workflow execution’s normal retention policy.
 They are not stored in any separate Spojit-owned mailbox.